Common-Pool Resources

 These institutional responses include actions taken by a regulating body.

-Due to the non-excludable rivalrous nature of shared resources that make them vulnerable to the problem of the tragedy of commons, governments, and related bodies usually impose laws and sanctions.
+Due to the non-excludable rivalrous nature of shared resources that make them vulnerable to the tragedy of the commons, governments and related bodies usually impose laws and sanctions.

 The government may also opt for resource privatization by assignment of well-defined property rights.

-When property rights are assigned to an individual or firm, the resource is no longer non-excludable.
+The resource becomes excludable when property rights are assigned to an individual or firm.
 Instead, the owner charges a price for the use of the resource.

 By commanding a price, the resource now acts as a private good.
 This cost imposed on consumers limits their usage of the resource.
 Consumers can no longer continue the indiscriminate use of the resource.